 Joe Pomar, Jr. Park

-Pomar Park has a baseball diamond, football field, soccer field, dog park, and kayak launch.
-This is the only park in the city limits with a dog park and a kayak launch.
+Pomar Park has a baseball diamond, football field, soccer field, and a dog park.

 Lighthouse Park & J. Edward "Red" Cox Recreation Facility